 Brad Miller returned to private law practice in 2013 after a decade in the United States House of Representatives.
 He is now Of Counsel to Guttman, Buschner & Brooks PLLC.

-The Nation magazine said that Brad was “among the strongest advocates of financial reform on Capitol Hill until his retirement” from Congress.
+The Nation magazine said that Mr. Miller was “among the strongest advocates of financial reform on Capitol Hill until his retirement” from Congress.
 “Miller’s fingerprints are on many of [the reforms of the Dodd-Frank Act]” The Nation said:

 He proposed in committee the creation of the independent agency that became the Consumer Financial Protection Bureau, and shepherded it through the House; worked with then-FDIC chair Sheila Bair to toughen the “living will” provision of Dodd-Frank, which requires banks to create plans for their own dissolution; and introduced an amendment to restrict the risky, speculative trading undertaken by banks, a limit now known as the Volcker Rule.

-Senator Elizabeth Warren called Brad “a real hero to struggling families.”
+Senator Elizabeth Warren called Brad Miller “a real hero to struggling families.”

 As chairman of the Investigations and Oversight Subcommittee of the House Science Committee, Brad led investigations into the health effects of environmental exposures, including the contamination by formaldehyde of trailers that FEMA provided families displaced by Hurricane Katrina; the contamination by lead of drinking water in Washington, D.C. and other major cities; and the contamination by toxic chemicals of drinking water to which a million Marines and their family members were exposed at Camp Lejeune, North Carolina over a thirty-year period.